GM Diet Side Effects – 11 Hidden Risks Of The 7-Day GM Diet

 1. Is Not Scientific

 There are no scientific studies that prove that the GM diet is an effective weight loss plan.
-The diet is not recommended by registered dietitians and doctors and is a fad diet.
+The diet is not recommended by registered dietitians and doctors and it is best to dismiss it as a fad diet.
 The employees of General Motors went on this diet for 7 days and shed their weight quickly.
 But the lack of scientific evidence and support makes the GM diet questionable.

 The GM diet plan claims to help you lose up to 15 pounds, i.e., 6.8 kg, in just 1 week, though there is no scientific evidence for the same.